LabinatorSolutions/stockfish-chess-web-gui/README.md

 It is a web graphical user interface (GUI) for the Stockfish Chess engine.
 It is a fully functional web-based chess app that allows you to play against the Stockfish chess engine.

+This repository contains two different implementations.
+Explore both and contribute to the one you find most interesting.
+Ultimately, only one implementation will remain once we reach a stable, bug-free version with sufficient features to be considered professional.

 ---

 ## Mission